pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 ### The Ticket
 The ticket was the item I started with.
 At the time, I was very inspired by Virgil Abloh’s work and I wanted to incorporate his eccentric style into my design.
 A barcode was one of the first things that came to my mind when I envisioned a ticket and so, I decided to make it the hero of my design.
 I just wasn’t sure how.

-After playing around for a bit, I got the idea of placing one barcode over another to form the TEDx ‘X’ and just like that, I had my hero element.
+After playing around for a bit, I got the idea of placing one barcode over another to form the TEDx **X** and just like that, I had my hero element.

 ![Ticket1](/assets/images/tedx1.jpg)
 ![Ticket2](/assets/images/tedx2.jpg)

-At first, I had used dummy barcodes to form the X but then later I thought to myself, “why not use actual ones?” and so, I went to this website (link) and then generated a Code128 barcode which returned the text ‘TEDxNIITUniversity’ upon scanning and made the X using that.
+At first, I had used dummy barcodes to form the **X** but then later I thought to myself, “why not use actual ones?” and so, I went to [this website](https://barcode.tec-it.com/en/Code128) and generated a [Code 128](https://en.wikipedia.org/wiki/Code_128) barcode which returned the text ‘TEDxNIITUniversity’ upon scanning and made the **X** using that newly generated barcode.

 ![Ticket3](/assets/images/tedx3.jpg)